bill-mca/SIBAnetics/Group_Build_Design_Criteria.md

 ![Starfish bot](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExcGFmbGR0bHkzcTNpdjFjMjF2dnl2MzljdGFienBkZDFrdHNxMWdqaCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/yoJC2KU3aeiSSTvOVO/giphy.webp)

 ### Message
-Robots dont have to be bipedal.
+Robots don't have to be bipedal.
 That consciousness can emerge from all kinds of body structures.

 ### Components
 - (sensor) Computer vision; I reckon a camera above that can control all the bots in the room with a god's eye view